James C. Brincefield Jr.

-James Clifford ("Beau") Brincefield Jr., also known by his stage name, Beau James, was an American lawyer and actor.
+James Clifford "Beau" Brincefield Jr., also known by his stage name, Beau James (March 6, 1941 – July 23, 2021) was an American lawyer and actor.
 His screen credits include Serial Mom and Head of State.

 Life

 Beau Brincefield was born in Washington, D.C. to the former Rita Spiess and James C. Brincefield.
 His maternal grandfather was a Washington lawyer, and his father's family was in real estate.
 As a young man, he earned a real estate broker's license and went on to graduate from Georgetown University (B.A., 1963) and its Law School (J.D., 1966).
 He was awarded a dual master's degree (Master in Science in Real Estate and Master in Business Administration in Finance) from the American University Graduate School of Business in 1976.

 Brincefield was admitted to the Bars of Virginia and the District of Columbia in 1966, and worked in private practice in Virginia and D.C. thereafter.
 He was elected to the Northern Virginia Association of Realtors' Hall of Fame in 2002.
 He was a co-founder of the law firm Brincefield Hartnett, P.C., and was a partner at Rich Rosenthal Brincefield Manitta Dzubin & Kroeger in Alexandria, Virginia.
 He was happy to lecture on real estate law, and served as a subject matter expert for Forbes magazine, The Wall Street Journal, The Washington Post, Washington Times, and other media.
 He also worked as a real estate developer in and around Alexandria.

-Brincefield had one child, James C. Brincefield, III, and two grandchildren.